mgsloan/8760-hours-template/vision-and-goals.md

 * Productivity & Organization:

+* Adventure & Creativity:

-# Concrete one year goals
+# List of potential concrete one year goals

+Just one line per concrete, measurable goal.
+Details go in the next section,
+<implementation.md>.
+Possibly identify the associated area, and focus on
+prioritized areas: